 This Code of Conduct (the “Code”) aims to promote ethical conduct and maintain high standards in carrying out business transactions of the Company.
 The Code ensures legal compliance under Clause 49 - ‘Corporate Governance’ of the Listing Agreement of the Stock Exchanges.

-The Senior Management of the Company shall be all employees who are members of the Executive Council of the Company or in the grade of Vice President or Business Heads or such other employees of the Company as may be designated as member of Senior Management for the purpose of this Code by the Managing Director of the Company from time to time (hereinafter referred to as “Senior Management”).
+The Senior Management of the Company shall be all employees who are members of the Executive Council of the Company or in the grade of Vice President or Business Heads, Company Secretary, Chief Financial Officer and such other employees of the Company as may be designated as member of Senior Management for the purpose of this Code by the Managing Director of the Company from time to time (hereinafter referred to as "Senior Management").

-Detailed Code alongwith the guidelines governing the same is annexed herewith.
+Detailed Code along with the guidelines governing the same are annexed herewith.

 Code of Conduct for Directors and Senior Management